BlockchainCommons/BCSwiftSecureComponents/Docs/9-NONCORRELATION.md

 * For small objects, the number of bytes added will generally be from 8...16.
 * For larger objects the number of bytes added will generally be from 5%...25% of the size of the object.

+Adding salt to an element changes the `Digest` of the element and all elements up to the root of the Merkle tree.
+Therefore, when noncorralatability is desired, it should be added to the construction of the `Envelope` before other constructs like signatures that depend on the stability of the Merkle tree.

 Code to create a simple envelope:

 ```swift